 In California, the first study of the potential impact of climate change in the agricultural sector was conducted by Howitt et al. (2003) as part of the 2003 Assessment.
 He used an earlier version of his Statewide Agricultural Production (SWAP) optimization model modified to consider potential gains in yields due to technical progress in the 21st century and econometric relationships between crop yields and growing season temperatures.
 His study also considered the effect of water availability as suggested by the CALifornia Value Integrated Network (CALVIN) model.
 He concluded that economic impacts would be relatively modest assuming that farmers are able to switch from such low-value high water demand crops (e.g., alfalfa) to high-value crops (e.g., vegetables) and are enticed to sell some of their water "rights" to urban centers.
 The statewide assessment, however, masked some large regional differences in expected impacts.
-For example, farm income goes down substantially in Palo Verde13 and in some counties in the Sacramento Valley according to this study.
+For example, farm income goes down substantially in Palo Verde and in some counties in the Sacramento Valley, according to this study.

-For the 2008 Assessment, three methods are being used to estimate economic impacts given the complex nature of this problem.
-The assessment used as much as possible improved estimated changes in yields provided by Lee et al. (2008) (see Chapter I) for annual crops and Lobell and Field (2008) for perennial crops (see Chapter I).
+For the 2009 Assessment, three methods are being used to estimate economic impacts given the complex nature of this problem.
+The assessment used as much as possible improved estimated changes in yields provided by Lee et al. (2009) (see Chapter I) for annual crops and Lobell and Field (2008) for perennial crops (see Chapter I).
 An advantage of the new yield estimates is that the researchers are now considering not only the effect of temperatures during the growing season but also additional meteorological parameters that are known to affect yields, such as low temperatures in the winter and spring for perennial crops such as almonds.

-The first study, by Costello et al. (2008), involved the use of annual county-level data on agricultural profits and crop yields to estimate the impact of weather and climate change on agricultural sector production in California.
+The first study, by Costello et al. (2009), involved the use of annual county-level data on agricultural profits and crop yields to estimate the impact of weather and climate change on agricultural sector production in California.
 The basic methodology involves two distinct steps.
 In the first step, they developed statistical models relating profits and yields to weather across counties and years.
 Special attention is devoted to fitting models that allow for nonlinearities and for the diverse agricultural practices in California (e.g., perennials and annual crops).
-In the second step, they used the estimated temperatures rise, winter frosts will decrease, greatly increasing the survival and subsequent spread of the pest throughout the state (Gutierrez et al. 2008).
+In the second step, they used the estimated statistical models to project the impacts of climate change on the agricultural sector.
+In principle the model takes into account the effect of increased temperatures on pest control, farmers' behavior adapting to higher temperatures, and other factors already implicitly accounted for in the historical data sets.
+Because the models are estimated based on historical variations in weather data, they cannot, however, capture the potential impacts of persistent changes in meteorological conditions that would be expected under climate change.
+For example, the implications of sustained elevated ozone levels or expanded ranges of pests and plant disease due to climate change are not reflected in the historical data.

-12 Elevated ozone levels are also harmful to human health, especially for asthma.
+&lt;sup>10 Elevated ozone levels are also harmful to human health, especially for asthma.

-13 Palo Verde is an agricultural region in Imperial County, California.
+&lt;sup>11 Palo Verde is an agricultural region in Imperial County, California.